I never really liked much of Netflix’s original content. Okay fine, I loved the new Gilmore Girls — Who is Rory’s baby daddy?!

 People often tell me they want to reach FIRE so they can finally retire, take back the hours in their life, and become happy.
 But prolonged periods of unhappiness aren’t sustainable in the long run.
 Make a decision and a financial plan, and stick to it.

 Best Episodes From The Series

-If you get bored and want to binge something on Netflix this weekend, here are a few of my favorite episodes of Chef’s Table:
+If you get bored this weekend and want to binge something on Netflix this weekend, here are a few of my favorite episodes of Chef’s Table:

 - Season 1: Massimo Bottura (Osteria Francesca), Dan Barber (Blue Hill)